The Question of Media Relevance

 The original article published by PRSA postulated that both media social and traditional are important and will co-exist.
 But they missed to address a few important questions:

-2. Are these two media publishing the same information?
+- Are they publishing the same types of business information?

 Study Overview